323CompilersAndLanguages/Project1Lexers/README.md

 -------------------------------------------------------------------------------

 ## lexer.py
-This file contains the Tokens and Lexer class, along with some Error exception handling.
+This file contains the tokens and lexer class, along with some error exception handling.

 ## shell.py
 This is the main file to run.